 Information Risk Management Board

 The Information Risk Management Board (IRMB) is empowered to manage technology risk for the University.
 This board is co-chaired by the Chief Information Security Officer and General Counsel.
 Membership includes representation from each vice presidential area, as well as a faculty representative.
-Support members of the IRMB include the directors in the University Information Security Office (UISO)
+Support members of the IRMB include the directors of Information Security and Assurance.

 Scope and Objectives of the IRMB

-- The UISO regularly reports identified risks to the IRMB.
-These risks are evaluated using qualitative binary risk analysis to determine likelihood and impact of each risk.
+- The Information Security and Assurance office regularly reports identified risks to the IRMB.
+These risks are evaluated using qualitative binary risk analysis to determine the likelihood and impact of each risk.